torhve/blag/icinga-configuration-generation-using-salt.md

 # Using salt to generate configuration for remote checks

 Who likes writing icinga configuration ?
 Certainly not me.
 But I have a configuration management and remote execution system called *Salt* that can help me alleviate my pain.
-The two pronged attack consists of :
+The two pronged attack consists of:

 - a Salt module for NRPE, it reads the nrpe.cfg on each minion and returns with the dfined checks
 - a python script that interacts with the salt peer interface to run the list_checks funciton in the nrpe module

-The gen_icinga_conf.py script should be run on the icinga server, it publishes the command nrpe.list_checks (which the master must have configuration to allow it) and then spits out icinga configuration to stdout.
+The gen\_icinga\_conf.py script should be run on the icinga server, it publishes the command nrpe.list_checks (which the master must have configuration to allow it) and then spits out icinga configuration to stdout.

+The weak part about this solution is that it requires every minion with NRPE configuration to be answering.
+So care will have to be taken to remove configuration for minions that aren't responding.
+The configuration generation script could write each host and each check into separate files for example, then this script would only overwrite current configuration, never remove any existing host.
+This code was just meant as a proof of concept and does not take such considerations.

 ### The salt utility module for NRPE